steroseio/unkubed/README.md

 # Unkubed

-Unkubed is a Flask-based learning companion that demystifies Kubernetes by lining up the UI, the generated YAML, and the underlying `kubectl` commands.
+Unkubed is a Flask-based learning companion that helps users understand Kubernetes by lining up the UI, the generated YAML, the exact `kubectl` command, and the resulting cluster state.
 The MVP focuses on safe, read-heavy workflows so learners can explore Minikube or any kubeconfig-backed cluster with confidence.

 ## Features